 What parents say

-- The school offers my child a wide range of learning experiences
+- offered a wide range of learning experiences

 Quality of Teaching